 Mandu is encompassed with around 12 gateways and is home to a number of palaces, forts, mosques, Jain temples accompanied with other intricately carved buildings.
 One of its earliest mosques finds its existence in that of the year 1405.
 Also, the Jami Masjid is famous for its beautiful Pashtun architecture and the tomb carved out of marble is also a mesmerizing architectural art to see.

-So, if you wish to explore a place with the finest of architecture, nothing could be better than visiting Mandu and making memories of a lifetime.
-Visit Mandu, unwind yourself and get awe-struck midst the magnificent Mandu.
+So, if you wish to explore a place with the finest of architecture, nothing could be better than visiting Mandu in Madhya Pradesh and making memories of a lifetime.
+Visit Mandu, unwind yourself, and get awe-struck midst the magnificent Mandu.

-Hoshang Shah’s Tomb: This marble architecture depicts the beauty of Afghan architecture at its best.
-This is one of those rare tombs whose architecture inspired the construction of Taj Mahal.
-The mesmerising beauty of the tomb can be witnessed midst its intricately constructed dome accompanied with the work of awe inspiring marble lattice and magnificent courts and tower.
+This marble architecture depicts the beauty of Afghan architecture at its best.
+This is one of those rare tombs whose architecture inspired the construction of the Taj Mahal.

-Jami Masjid: The simplicity and profound architecture of this masjid is a beautiful sight to see midst its grand courtyards and entrances.
-Its beautiful architecture is inspired from the magnificent mosque of Damascus and is a perfect place to witness the grandeur of great architecture.
+The simplicity and profound architecture of this masjid is a beautiful sight to see the midst of its grand courtyards and entrances.
+Its beautiful architecture is inspired by the magnificent mosque of Damascus and is a perfect place to witness the grandeur of the great architecture.

-Roopmati’s Pavilion: It is a striking carved palace constructed out of sandstone.
-The scenic beauty of this palace makes it a favourite destination for tourists.
+It is a striking carved palace constructed out of sandstone.
+The scenic beauty of this palace makes it a favorite destination for tourists.
 Rani Roopmati, the love interest of Baz Bahadur is believed to have lived here.

-Baz Bahadur Palace: Situated below Roopmati’s pavilion, this palace is famous for its marvelling courtyards surrounded by grand halls and exquisite terraces.
+Situated below Roopmati’s pavilion, this palace is famous for its marveling courtyards surrounded by grand halls and exquisite terraces.